+BHP Billiton has approved further financial support of $181 million for Samarco as a restart of operations is important for BHP, Vale and Brazil.
 BHP Billiton has approved further financial support for Samarco, which is jointly owned by mining giants BHP Billiton Brasil and Vale.

 Samarco is globally recognised for the disastrous tailings dam incident, which took place in Brazil in November last year.